cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 Out[5]: array([2. , 3.2])
 ```

 *Note*.
 The data type is not shown for numeric arrays, only for string type.
-The notation `dtype='<U21'` will look exotic to you.
-But don't pay attention to it for the time being.
+The notation is not friendly.
+In this example, `dtype='<U21'` looks a bit exotic.
+Don't pay attention.

 A 2D array can be directly created from a list of lists of equal length.
 The terms are entered row-by-row, as in the following example.